-Lord Jesus, send us the Spirit that we may read your Word free of all prejudice, so that we may meditate your proclamation in its integrity and not selectively, so that we may pray that we may grow in communion with you and with our brothers and sisters, so that we may, finally, act, contemplating the reality that we are living this day with your feelings and with your mercy.
+Lord Jesus, send us the Spirit that we may read your Word free of all prejudice, so that we may meditate upon your proclamation in its entirety and not selectively, so that we may pray that we grow in communion with you and with our brothers and sisters, so that we may finally act, contemplating the reality that we are living this day with your feelings and with your mercy.
 You who live with the Father and who grants us Love.
 Amen.

-This Gospel passage is the last of Jesus’ public teachings, which began with the sermon of the mount (cc.5-7).
-Jesus is in Jerusalem, the time for his arrest is close at hand, and he is having a hard time confronting many kinds of people: high priests, elders, Scribes, Pharisees, etc. Jesus is questioning Jewish religiosity as such, but he uses strong words concerning the efforts of some, especially those in authority, to twist Jewish authentic values by means of incoherent attitudes.
+This Gospel passage is the last of Jesus’ public teachings, which began with the sermon on the mount (cc.5-7).
+Jesus is in Jerusalem.
+The time for His arrest is close at hand, and He is having a hard time confronting many kinds of people: the high priests, elders, scribes, Pharisees, etc. Jesus is questioning Jewish religiosity as such, but He uses strong words concerning the efforts of some, especially those in authority, to twist Jewish authentic values by means of inappropriate attitudes.
 In this first part of chapter 23, Matthew, reporting the words of Jesus, warns the community of early Christians against reproducing a kind of life that is incompatible with faith in Jesus.
 Behind these words, we glimpse the conflict between the budding church and the synagogue.

 b) A possible division of the text:

-Matthew 23,1-7: Warning listeners and denunciation of the attitude of the Scribes and Pharisees.
+Matthew 23:1-7: Warning listeners and denouncing the attitude of the scribes and Pharisees.

 Recommendations to the community of disciples.